-Some people consider this cheating, but we think it makes sense for small apartment living when the above isn’t possible.
+Some people think this cheating, but I think it makes sense for small kitchen living when the above isn’t possible.

 Using a smoke generator is all-natural and adds great smoky flavour to a cocktail and is also very theatrical.

-Used in a marinade or substituted for some of the broth, dark beers will add a very nice undertone to the dish.
-Look for porters and stouts, and ask the sales person for help with flavour profiles.
-For smokiness, we like cooking with Guinness and the smoked porter from Stone Brewing Company.
+Using a dark Smoky beer in a marinade or substituted for some of the stock, dark beers can add an undertone to the dish.
+Look for porters and stouts Chocolate safari works well, For smokiness, we like cooking with Guinness and the smoked porter from Stone Brewing Company.

 Add Lapsang Souchong:

-Molasses is a common ingredient in a lot of barbecue sauces, and we can take advantage of its dark, earthy flavour to add smoky depth to glazes, sauces, and even soups.
+Molasses is a common ingredient in a lot of barbecue sauces, take advantage of its dark, earthy flavour to add smoky depth to glazes, and sauces.

 Try Smoked Spices:

-Use smoked salt as a finishing, particularly on individual dishes like hamburgers or over a pasta dish. try using my bacon salt recipe
+Use smoked salt as a finishing, particularly on individual dishes like hamburgers lamb steaks or over a pasta dish. try using my bacon salt recipe

 Use Liquid Smoke:

-Some people consider this cheating, but we think it makes sense for small apartment living when grilling isn’t possible.
-Liquid smoke is actually an all-natural product and adds great smoky flavour to slow-cooked braises and stews.
+Some people consider this cheating, ( i dont like it) but it may make sense for small flat when grilling isn’t possible.
+Liquid smoke is usually an all-natural product and adds great smoky flavour to slow-cooked braises and stews.

-Set the burner to medium-high and let the wok heat up until the ingredients inside start releasing smoke, this should take about 5 minutes.
+Set the flame to medium-high and let the wok heat up until the ingredients inside start releasing smoke, this should only take about 5 minutes.